winwisely99/web/README.md

 *All content changes, adding languages, modifying menu, etc. must be done in _golden_ directory.*

 The _golden_ directory contains:
-- _hidden
+- _hidden:
   - Let's Encrypt files that we are not using
-- config
+- config:
   - General configuration settings
   - Languages
   - Menu
-- content
+- content:
   - All the markdown files for the content.
 Structure matters.
 (Please only add directories or files if intended for publishing.)
-- images
+- images:
   - These images will be copied into the build
-- layouts
+- layouts:
   - The files here are used for custom HTML, CSS, Script that need to be injected or appened into appropriate partials.
 (See Import.py for usage)

 ## Deployment